ambit741235WHJR/Timetable-App/README.md

 ## **How to work on this App:-**

 1. Fork this repository
 If you have installed Git on your PC/Laptop:-
-2. a) Use the following command to download the Source Code on your Laptop/PC:
+2. Use the following command to download the Source Code on your Laptop/PC:
 ```
 git clone https://github.com/<username>/Timetable-App
 ```